joedickey/api-hack-capstone/README.md

 ***

 **Summary:**
-This web app will return a list of an actor's filmography ranked from best to worst (based on TMDb's API user ratings) when searched for by name.
-Also each result provides a summary and genre listing for the film along with the film's poster image.
+This web app returns a list of an actor's filmography ranked from best to worst (based on TMDb's API user ratings) when searched for by name.
+Each result provides a summary and genre listing for the film along with the film's poster image.
 The title and poster image are clickable links to the film's page on the TMDb website.

 ***